Friday 13th, a day that sends shivers down everyone's spine, and is known for bringing bad luck. Even to the Royal Family

 On the morning of the 13th, King George VI and Queen Elizabeth were minding their own business and drinking some tea, when they heard a rumble and a crash.

 A German raider had dropped five high explosive bombs on the Palace.
 The Royal chapel, inner quadrangle, Palace gates, and the Victoria memorial were all hit by the bombs.
-Four members of Palace stuff were injured, one of whom would die.
+Four members of the Palace staff were injured, one of whom would die.

 In a letter, Queen Elizabeth described how she heard the 'unmistakable whirr-whirr of a German plane' and the 'scream of a bomb'.
 Thankfully, the King and Queen went unharmed in the incident.